Private car transfer from Naples to Ravello

 There are no direct ferries from Naples to Ravello but you can still include a ferry ride in your trip.
 Take a ferry from Naples to Sorrento for 13.10 EUR.
 The Alilauro Hydrofoil operates from Naples' Moro Beverello Pier to Sorrento, but the schedule varies seasonally and is weather-dependent.

-Once in Sorrento, you can take the SITA bus or a private car transfer to Ravello.
-Or if you want another boat ride, in the summer you can take a ferry from Sorrento to Amalfi for about 20 EUR.
-From Amalfi, take the SITA bus or a private car service to Ravello.
+Once in Sorrento, you can take the SITA bus or a private transfer to Ravello.
+Or, if you want another boat ride, in the summer, you can take a ferry from Sorrento to Amalfi for about 20 euros.
+From Amalfi, take the bus or a private car service to Ravello.

 As ferry seats are limited, buy your tickets in advance.
 The ferry ride is quick and might be rough, with limited opportunities for photos.

 Once you reach Sorrento, you need to change to the SITA bus to Ravello.
-Again, you can't buy tickets in advance, and because of the popularity of the Amalfi Coast, these get extremely crowded.
+Again, you can't buy tickets in advance, and because of the popularity of the area, these get extremely crowded.
 Or, you can book a private car service like Daytrip to bring you to Ravello.

 The only direct way to get from Naples to Ravello is by private car service.
 Aside from saving you from changes and crowded public transportation, it comes with plenty of other perks, like total control over your trip, and an English-speaking driver to help with your luggage and see you off at your accommodation in Ravello.

 You can drive yourself from Naples to Ravello by taking the A3 motorway towards Salerno, then the exit for the Amalfi Coast, and proceed on the SS163 road.
-The drive should take approximately one and a half hours, but traffic can get very bad on the Amalfi Coast Drive.
+The drive should take approximately one and a half hours, but traffic can get very bad on the highway along the coast.

 After you get from Naples to Ravello, you’ll certainly spend a good deal of time in Villa Cimbrone and Villa Rufolo soaking in the views, and maybe take some boat tours as well.
 Take a look at a few of the many things to do when you get to Ravello: